Mediating with Self-Represented Litigants

 Ken Strongman (www.kpstrongman.com), a full time Mediator and Arbitrator since 2004, he works to unite people into purposeful and unified directions, actions, and efforts by getting under surface appearances.
 By doing so, he facilitates the parties in developing their unique solutions.
 Disputes addressed include business, securities, construction defects, real estate, intellectual property, employment, environment, energy, and trusts & estates.

-This event will qualify for 1 hour of MCLE Credit.
+This program will qualify for 1 hour General and .5 hour Legal Ethics of MCLE credit, applicable to TMS Members only.
 You must verify your attendance with the Session Chair in order to obtain credit.